pavitra-1312/pavitra/README.md

 # pavitra
-A  short intro of  my GitHub profile
+A  short intro of  my GitHub profile!
+🙂 I'm learning AI and ML
+💻 [contact me : mail to - pavitrajayamoorthyv@gmail.com]